 Exercising regularly helps normalize circadian rhythms, tone down the sympathetic nervous system, and regulate endocrine function.

 However, save the intense exercise for during the day if possible — a weights or interval workout in the evening can rev us up and make it tougher to get to sleep.

 Its not easy to put all these suggestions into action, so start with one small change each day, or each week.

-Remember, it takes 21 days to create a habit.
+Remember, it takes time to create a habit (more than 21 days as we used to believe).
 Be patient with yourself and in a couple months you will start feeling the difference.